California State Jobs

 StageWhat happensTypical duration

-ExamScore determines list placementImmediate (online) to 4 weeks (in-person)
+ExamScore determines list placement3–6 weeks after cutoff (online); 4–6 weeks (in-person)

-Eligibility listYour score ranks you among other applicantsOngoing until eligibility expires (1–2 yrs)
+Eligibility listYour score ranks you among other applicantsOngoing until eligibility expires (1–4 yrs, per exam bulletin)

-Application screeningAgency reviews your package for the specific vacancy4–6 weeks after filing deadline
+Application screeningAgency reviews your package for the specific vacancyVaries by department; typically several weeks after filing deadline

 Background / reference checkVerification of employment, education, criminal history2–6 weeks after interview